-Below, read about how the simulation works and my preliminary 2023 Final Four best bets.
+Below, read about how the simulation works and my 2023 Final Four best bets.

 How The March Madness Simulation Works

-Up until Selection Sunday, we will not know which teams make the tournament.
+Up until Selection Sunday, we will not know every team that will make the tournament.
 The field is made up of 32 automatic bids for each conference champion and 36 at-large bids picked by a committee.

 Rather than try to predict all 68 teams and their seeding, I use the ESPN Bracketology projections made by Joe Lunardi.
 For future simulations for The Game Day, I will be doing my own bracketology projections, so stay tuned.

-Find the top CBB futures to bet during the season and March Madness
+Find the top CBB futures to bet during March Madness

 - You take one team’s rating and subtract the other team’s rating, which gives you the number of points a team should be favored by.